The wrong trial of indecency - Mathieu Ricard

 Matthieu Ricard is a Buddhist monk and writer.

-His latest book, "Plaidoyer pour les animaux" is published by Allary Editions, 370 pages.
+His latest book, "Plaidoyer pour les animaux," is published by Allary Editions, comprising 370 pages.